 If there is more than one applicant, then the scores to be used for each individual are calculated as described above.
 Once the scores for each applicant are determined, the mortgage lender uses the lower of the two credit scores.

 In some situations, an applicant may not have a usable FICO score from one of the three credit bureaus.
 In that case, the mortgage lender will simply use the lower of the two scores that are available.
 And if two scores are not usable, they will use the one remaining score.

 And since you may be wondering, if a mortgage applicant has no usable FICO scores, generally they won't qualify for a mortgage.
 I say generally because there are exceptions.
 If you fall into this category, contact a mortgage broker to see what options you have.

 Obtaining FICO Scores

 If you are looking to buy or refinance your mortgage, how do you get a glimpse of your credit scores before applying?
 Well, one option would be to get your official FICO score from myFICO--where you can actually get credit scores from all three major bureaus.

 There are a number of ways to get your free credit score, which is where I’d start.
 They’re not perfect, but in my experience are pretty close.

-If you’re looking for an easy way to increase your score, sign up for Experian Boost™.
-This service is free and can see when you make your monthly payments like your utility bill and cell phone bill on time.
-When you do, your credit score will get a boost.
+If you’re looking for an easy way to increase your score, sign up for Experian Boost™ This service is free and can see when you make your monthly payments like your utility bill and cell phone bill on time.
+When you do, your FICO Score may get a boost.

 Learn More: Read our Experian Boost Review